vosslerbr/vosslerbr/README.md

 # **Yee**-frickin-**haw** 🤠

-### I'm a front-end web developer with experience in HTML, CSS, and JavaScript, as well as entry-level knowledge in the MERN stack
+### I'm a front-end web developer with experience in HTML, CSS, and JavaScript, as well as entry-level in Gatsby, Sanity.io, and GraphQL

 [My Instagram](https://www.instagram.com/vossler_br)